jay-johnson/metalnetes/docs/source/index.rst

 Metalnetes
 ==========

-Tools for managing multiple Kubernetes **1.14** clusters on KVM (3 CentOS 7 VM) running on a bare metal server running Fedora 29 (also tested on Ubuntu 18.04 until 1.13).
+Tools for managing multiple Kubernetes **1.14** clusters on KVM (3 CentOS 7 VMs) running on a bare metal Fedora 29 server (also tested on Ubuntu 18.04 until 1.13).
 Use this repo if you want to create, destroy and manage native Kubernetes clusters.
 It is a full installer for taking a brand new server up to speed using just bash and environment variables.

 .. image:: https://i.imgur.com/awLwim1.png